-• A face-to-face monitoring once in every three (3) calendar months at a minimum.

-• At least one of the face-to-face monitoring visits in every (6) six calendar months must take place in the waiver participant's home.

-• One (1) visit must take place at the waiver participant's day service, including a nontraditional day program as appropriate; and o any location where an authorized service is rendered, as applicable in the waiver participant's plan.
+- A face-to-face monitoring once in every three (3) calendar months at a minimum. - At least one of the face-to-face monitoring visits in every (6) six calendar months must take place in the waiver participant's home. - One (1) visit must take place at the waiver participant's day service, including a nontraditional day program as appropriate; and - One (1) visit may take place at: o any location where an authorized service is rendered, as applicable in the waiver participant's plan.
 OR o any location agreeable to the waiver participant.